ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 - Ensure that the Department is not brought into disrepute by failing to meet any legal requirements; and
 - Ensure that no connections are made, either wired or wireless, with any departmental system.

-Staff should also ensure that they continue to adhere to the MoJ's records management policies when working remotely – see the What to Keep Guidance (intranet).
+Staff should also ensure that they continue to adhere to the MOJ's records management policies when working remotely – see the What to Keep Guidance (intranet).
 In the rare instances that private email accounts (ie non-gsi accounts) are used for communicating substantive discussions or decisions about government business, staff must ensure that a gsi account (for example, a work email address) is copied into the email exchange.
 It is important that such content is readily accessible from within the Department in the event of, for example, a request for information under the Freedom of Information Act.

 ### Criminal Justice Secure Email

 Some remote users may have a Criminal Justice Secure eMail Account (CJSM).
 The CJSM allow for secure transmission when sending emails over an un-trusted zone.
 The CJSM relies on the CSJM account holder meeting the CJSM terms and conditions to provide adequate security of data received via the CJSM.

-CJSM email accounts may only be used for exchanging departmental data up to RESTRICTED provided that the CJSM account holder meets the CJSM Security Terms and Conditions (single user version) and the MoJ Security Policy namely:
+CJSM email accounts may only be used for exchanging departmental data up to RESTRICTED provided that the CJSM account holder meets the CJSM Security Terms and Conditions (single user version) and the MOJ Security Policy namely:

 - Comply with any data protection legislation and all professional codes of conduct/Departmental Security Policy by which you are bound in order to ensure that any data marked with a handling caveat (e.g. Official - Sensitive) is treated as the originator intended;
 - Not share your user account details or password with anyone else (except as permitted by the CJSM Terms and Conditions);